SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-design-engine-basics.markdown

 >
 > ### 7.
 Music (music.cs), Sound (sound.cs)
 >
-> I have left out the Music and Sound files as they only provided a light framework for playing and viewing the status of audio files.&nbsp; In XNA these are already provided by XNA’s audio classes natively.
+> I have left out the Music and Sound files as they only provided a light framework for playing and viewing the status of audio files.
+In XNA these are already provided by XNA’s audio classes natively.
 >
 > ### 8.
 Picture (picture.cs)
 >